95348953489345893524897/pvprepo/information/movement.md

 - I'm not sure how to wind it down, the collision of the player with the map probably starts at your feet, not your head (speculation).

 ## Caveats:
 - Using the Precision tool is basically required in order to prevent the prop from getting removed by [crazy physics](https://github.com/Kefta/gs_crazyphysics).
+There are other tools to freeze the prop however [superfreeze tool?].
 - The Jeep [and glitched prop?] must not be touching any player or NPC.
 If either touch the jeep, the collisions are reset and the glitched state stops.